Al Ramsay Shield

-Al Ramsay Shield is an annual international men's basketball series played between the Australian Boomers and the New Zealand Tall Blacks.
-The competition is played in conjunction with the FIBA Oceania Championship.
+Al Ramsay Shield was an annual international men's basketball series played between the Australian Boomers and the New Zealand Tall Blacks.
+The competition was played in conjunction with the FIBA Oceania Championship.

 The trophy is named after Australian basketball legend Alastair Ramsay, who was inducted into the Hall of Fame in 2004, and elevated to Legend by the Hall of Fame Honours Committee in 2006.

 Series winners

-Results highlighted in blue are Oceania Championship Series, with the exception of the 2006 series, which adds an extra game on top of the regular three-game Al Ramsay Shield series.
+Results highlighted in blue are FIBA Oceania Championship Series, with the exception of the 2006 series, which adds an extra game on top of the regular three-game Al Ramsay Shield series.
 Those which aren't highlighted are general Al Ramsay Shield series.